Pray (Sam Smith song): Logic version

-On 29 March 2018, a remix of the song featuring American rapper Logic. it was re-released to digital download and streaming on 27 April 2018.
+On 29 March 2018, a remix of the song featuring American rapper Logic was re-released to digital download and streaming on 27 April 2018.
 It was also sent to contemporary hit radio formats in Australia, Italy and the United Kingdom as the third single from Smith's second studio album The Thrill of It All.

 Music videos

 The music video for "Pray" featuring Logic was released on 9 May 2018, directed by Joe Connor.